Alice C. Linsley

 A reader of Just Genesis has suggested that Noah's Ark landed on Ararat because that is apparently where Japhid (Japheth) dwelt.
 He explains that the area is mainly populated by Armenian and Assyrian Turks who are the "new kids on the block", but the land is called "Hyastan" after Haig or Haicus who Armenians represent as the son of Togarmah (Gen. 10).
 Hyastan means "Land of Hiacus".
 The Armenians, who constitute a small portion of the inhabitants of Armenia, call themselves Haiks, from this traditional ancestor.

 I wouldn't be surprised that Japhid/Japheth has a connection to the Lake Van area.
-The descendants of Japheth are found in Europe, Turkey, Pakistan, Mongolia and the Upper Nile.
-This explains the linguistic similarity between some Afro-Asiatic names and some Turkish, Pashtun and Mongolian names, including Jochi, Beri, Malik and Khan.
+The descendants of Japheth are found in Europe, especially in Hungary, in Turkey, Pakistan, Mongolia and the Upper Nile.
+This explains the linguistic similarity between some Afro-Asiatic roots and some Turkish, Pashtun and Mongolian roots, including Jochi, Beri, Malik and Khan.
 Khan was originally a title meaning king.
 Today it is a common surname in Turkey, Afghanistan, Pakistan, India and Mongolia.
 It is equivalent to the Afro-Asiatic Kain or Kayan.
 Some of the Pashtun tribes adopted Malik as the ruler's title instead of Khan.
 Malik is equivalent to the Afro-Asiatic Melek, meaning king or ruler.

 Genghis Khan married a woman of the Olkut’Hun, or Ogur Hun meaning the Hun clan/community.
 The word ogur means clan/community and appears to be equivalent to the Pashto orkut, meaning community.
 So ogur, orkut and olkut are cognates and likely related to the Kandahar dialect, which has Tir-hari as a principal dialect.
 Tir is a form of the name Tiras, mentioned in Genesis 10 and hari is a form of the word for Horite.
 So Genghis Khan married into a community which had connections to Abraham's Horite people, probably through the ruler Nimrod.